antiDigest/SignificantLocations/README.md

 ### SAMASYA with the approach:

 1. We are only using the locations which we have in the location-location graph.
-Can we find a way to use all the locations, and in some way find the rank of a location that has not been cited in the LL graph ?
+Can we find a way to use all the locations, and in some way find the rank of a location that has not been cited in the LL graph ? -- APPLES.PDF solves this

 2. Okay, one thing here is, the locations might be more if we used the tiered wedding cake approach.
 But how is that helpful in defining the taste of the user ?

 ## Class Patterns:

 1. This is the part, that we'll have to think about ourselves.
+HOW DO WE CLASSIFY USERS INTO A CLASS ????

 ### Classify Users: